 Blood vessels lead in and out of the chambers, which receive and distribute blood throughout the body.
 The four chambers are connected by four valves — the tricuspid, pulmonic, mitral and aortic valves.
 These valves work like one-way doors, allowing blood to flow in only one direction.

 As the heart beats, it pumps blood through a system of blood vessels called the circulatory system.
 The blood that these vessels carry is essential for the body to function.
 Blood carries oxygen and nutrients to your body's tissues, assists in the removal of carbon dioxide and waste products and promotes the overall health of the body's tissues.
 There are three main types of vessels that make up this system:

-Arteries carry oxygen-rich blood away from the heart to the body's tissues.
+The arteries of the body carry oxygen-rich blood away from the heart to the tissues.
 Veins take oxygen-poor blood back to the heart.
 Capillaries are small thin blood vessels that connect the arteries and the veins.

 How blood flow works

 Blood enters the heart through two large veins, the inferior and superior vena cava, emptying into the right atrium.
 It flows from the right atrium through the tricuspid valve into the right ventricle.
 The blood then leaves the right ventricle and heart through the pulmonic valve and flows into the pulmonary artery and to the lungs.
 Oxygenated blood returns from the lungs to the heart via the pulmonary vein into the left atrium.
 From the left atrium, blood flows through the mitral valve to the left ventricle.
 From the left ventricle blood leaves the heart through the aortic valve and flows into the aorta and to the body.

 The heart muscle needs its own supply of oxygen and nutrients to pump properly.
 Although its chambers are full of blood, the heart receives no nourishment from this blood.
 The heart receives its own supply of blood through a network of arteries of the body known as the coronary arteries.